Market-Finance/newsApps/README.md

 ```
 ## 10. Setup CI/CD for Azure function application
 ```
-# Deployment center for commonApp
+# Deployment center for NewsApps
 source= 'Github'
 sign_in= <define your github username and password>
 organisation= <define your organisation name>